 - All the basic colors at a great price

 This set offers a great selection of colors at a fabulous price.
 The low price offers good quality polyester threads suitable for almost all projects.
-1000 yards per spool and an amazing color selection means less money spent replacing commonly used colors!
+1000 yards per spool and an amazing color selection mean less money spent replacing commonly used colors!

 - Wide selection of colors